 - Not to mention the horrified expressions on Pinkie, Applejack and Rainbow Dash's faces when she starts yelling.

 - Doctor Doom on Victorious.
 The entire skit.

 - The Green Care Bear, especially at the end when Hal actually manages to make the cutesy creed sound badass.

 - America's Next Top Video Game Model: If you didn't think some of the writers were gamers, this skit pretty much proves it.

 - Real Veal: "Now just do what I do."
 (The cow bot nods and runs off, we cut to spinning newspapers of it being in movies and hosting the Tony Award before he comes back panting) I mean do what I do from this point on."
 (The cow bot gives him a look as if to say "Why Didnt You Say So?!")

 - "The Averagers", primarily the ending where the Hulk gets mad about his limited screen time in the film and beating up everyone, including Joss Whedon because of Firefly being only one season long.
 It becomes a Running Gag throughout the episode with him appearing in 2 skits and 1 transition.

-- In the same episode there's also "Legend of Dora", which ends with Dora asking the Hulk if he knows how to bend, then she knocks out two pro benders with water and fire followed by the Hulk grabbing a third and bending his spine.
+- In the same episode there's also "Legend of Dora", which ends with Dora asking the Hulk if he knows how to bend, then she knocks out two pro benders with water and fire.
+She then asks Hulk what he can bend, followed by the Hulk grabbing a third and bending his spine.
 After being told that the episode's over he demands more screen time, then Dora tells him to say it in Spanish which he does as he punches the camera.